 Best Sewing Machines for the Money

-It has 25 built-in stitches, a jam-free bobbin, and a free arm for stitching sleeves and cuffs.
-We particularly love the one-step buttonhole feature, which is quite a rarity under $100.
+It has 12 built-in stitches, manual stitch adjustments, and a free arm for stitching sleeves and cuffs.
+We particularly love the manual tensioning knob.
+It’s far better than having a crummy automatic tensioning system like you’d find on comparable Brother’s or Singer’s.
 You also get a basic set of feet and tools to get you through all your everyday tasks.
-Best of all, the Brother XL2600i also comes with Brother’s excellent customer service and a 25 year warranty.

 Best Machines for Quilting

 Brother Project Runway PC420 PRW

 This Brother is one of our all-time favorites.
 It’s a full-size, professional grade machine with all the features you could possibly want for quilting.

 The onboard computer is simple and versatile, with push button controls for easy navigation.
 It’s loaded with nearly 300 stitches, with patterns for any project.
 There are even letters for monogramming and adding text to your fabrics!
 We also love the programmable feature, which lets you create your own designs!

 In addition to being smart, it’s also powerful.
 This one’s built around a metal frame for added durability, and it cranks out up to 850 stitches per minute-perfect for big projects like quilts!
 You get a full accessory set, with 11 different feet, and a big hard case for carrying it all around.